In 2015, Regional Arts Victoria rolled out a Creative Recovery program, funded by the Department of Health and Human Services via Creative Victoria.

 East Gippsland: Andrea Lane

 Andrea spent much of her time working with Tubbut, Goongerah and Bonang on their Streetscape projects funded by East Gippsland Shire Council.
 Through planning and facilitating community meetings, Andrea helped the people of the towns dream up and realise their visions.
-In Goongerah locals designed, made and drove projects to create a cluster of locally forged braziers, a news hut, and campground signs.
-Tubbut and Bonang are sharing a ceramic studio filled with materials, equipment, and ideas and they are now connecting to a network of hitherto forgotten pottery skills from around the region.
-Each community will incorporate the tales told into their local ceramic artworks, pizza oven and community landmarks.
+In Goongerah, locals designed, made and drove projects to create a cluster of locally forged braziers, a news hut, and campground signs.
+Tubbut and Bonang shared a ceramic studio filled with materials, equipment, and ideas, connecting them to a network of forgotten pottery skills from around the region.
+Each community incorporated the tales told into their local ceramic artworks, pizza oven and community landmarks.

 Mitchell, Macedon Ranges and Hume: Amanda Gibson